 Newborn cloth nappies will fit babies from birth up to around 5.5/6kg (Up to approx 3 months)

 A One-Size-Fits-Most nappy will fit from 3.5/4kg to 13-16kg depending on the brand and fit of nappy.

 Every brand of modern cloth nappy will have a different recommended weight range fit and the shape of the baby causes variations to the weight recommendations of a nappy fit.

-When we’ve decided on which type of nappy we are going for, we can now decide on a style.
+When you’ve decided on which type of nappy we are going for, you can now decide on a style.

 Modern Cloth Nappy Styles